instagram

 It was a well maintained trail though, which made my injured foot happy (well, happier).

-I would've killed for a bridge like this on the PCT
+I would've killed for a bridge like this on the PCTI would've killed for a bridge like this on the PCT

 At the top of the pass, it was still a few hours until sundown, but because the pass ran North-South, the valley (which ran East-West) would very quickly be in shadow.
 I decided to enjoy the golden hour from above while I ate some dinner before descending.